52North/sensor-web-tutorial/docs/9_7_helgoland_client.md

 >
 > 1. Click on your data provider

-Next you have to select your timeseries data by chosing a category, a station, a phenomenon and a sensor from the list.
-When you select all criterias, the timeseries data is added to the diagram.
+Next you have to select your timeseries data by choosing a category, a station, a phenomenon and a sensor from the list.
+When you select all criteria, the timeseries data is added to the diagram.

 ![HelgolandListSelection2.png](images/HelgolandListSelection2.png "Helgoland List Selection")